olusogaoluyemi/ZenithBankAssessment/README.md

-**Steps to clone from Git repository and run the code using Visual Studio Code:**
+**Steps to access and run the assessment script/code using Visual Studio Code:**

 1. Download and Install Git: Through;  https://git-scm.com/